Minorities and Philosophy

 MAP International organizers, in consultation with our chapter network, work to provide resources and advocate for the interests of members of marginalized groups in philosophy.
 We issue policy recommendations (e.g. on service work recognition and compensation), provide how-to guides, and distribute and publicize useful resources through our website and social media.
 We also organize sessions at major conferences to provide a platform for presenting new ideas and a forum for discussion.

-MAP is generously supported by the Marc Sanders Foundation.
+MAP is generously supported by the Marc Sanders Foundation and the Philosophy of Science Association.

 contact